joewadk/joewadk/README.md

 ![Header](https://github.com/joewadk/joewadk/blob/main/github-header-image.png)

 Hey there!
 My name is Jawad Kabir, a dedicated Computer Science major at the City College of New York.
-My primary focus is on backend development, and I'm passionate about data science and machine learning!
+My primary focus is on backend development, and I'm passionate about data science and software engineering!
 <br><br>
 Currently I'm enrolled in a few prestigious programs, including: